gogocat/dataBind/README.md

         ]
     };
 ```
-The attribute `data-jq-for` is refernce to the viewModel's property '**results**'. `forOf` binding will then loop throught the data and repeat the element.
-The express accept for-in `result in results`.
+The attribute `data-jq-for` is refernce to the viewModel's property '**results**'.
+It will then loop throught the data and repeat the element.
+The express also accept 'for-in' syntax eg `result in results`.

 The result will looks like this:
 ```html